Annika Dries

-Annika Madsen Dries (born February 10, 1992) is an American water polo player.
-She won the national championship with Stanford University in 2011, and went on to win the gold medal with the United States in the 2012 Summer Olympics.
-She stands at 6 ft 1 in tall.
+Annika Elise Madsen Dries (born February 10, 1992) is a former American water polo player.
+She won the national championship with Stanford University in 2011, and went on to win the gold medal with the United States in the 2012 Summer Olympicsin London.
+In 2026, she was inducted into the USA Water Polo Hall of Fame.

-Career

-High school
+Early life

-Dries played water polo for Laguna Beach High School in Laguna Beach, California, before graduating in 2009.
+Dries was born February 10, 1992 in the San Diego suburb of La Jolla, to jazz pianist Eric Dries and composer Pamela Madsen.
+She played water polo for Laguna Beach High School in Laguna Beach, California, before graduating in 2009.
 She was the team's captain in her junior and senior years.
-She also started playing for the U.S. junior national team in 2006 and was named a Junior Olympics All-American in 2007 and 2008.
+She played for the U.S. junior national team in 2006 and was named a Junior Olympics All-American in 2007 and 2008.

-College
+Stanford University

-Dries enrolled in Stanford University and played on the water polo team in 2010 and 2011.
+Dries enrolled in Stanford University and played on the water polo team in 2010 and 2011, under Head Women's Coach John Tanner.
 As a freshman, she was tied for third on the team with 35 goals.
 The following season, she led the team with 65 goals and scored five times in the national championship game against California, which Stanford won.
-She was named MVP of the NCAA championships.
-She also won the Peter J. Cutino Award as the nation's top female collegiate player.
+She was named MVP of the NCAA championships, and was honored with the Peter J. Cutino Award as the nation's top female collegiate player.

 Dries took a leave of absence from school in 2012 so she could train with the U.S. national water polo team.

+2012 London Olympic gold medal

+In 2012, Dries played in the Summer Olympics in London, England, winning the gold medal under Head Women's Olympic Water polo coach Adam Krikorian.
+The US women's team won the gold medal, against Spain with a score in the final match of 8-5.